-We remark that Theorem 1 had been conjectured by Bollobás and Komlós [26].
-Since the Bandwidth theorem was proven, a number of variants of the result have been obtained including for arrangeable graphs [10], degenerate graphs [30] and in the setting of random and pseudorandom graphs [1, 5, 23], as well as for robustly expanding graphs [24].
-Very recently a Bandwidth theorem for approximate decompositions was proven by Condon, Kim, Kühn and Osthus [12], whilst Glock and Joos [20] proved a $\mu n$ -bounded edge colouring extension of Theorem 1.
-A general embedding result of Böttcher, Montgomery, Parczyk and Person [6] also implies a bandwith theorem in the setting of randomly perturbed graphs.
+We remark that Theorem 1 had been conjectured by Bollobás and Komlós [23].
+Since the Bandwidth theorem was proven, a number of variants of the result have been obtained including for arrangeable graphs [9], degenerate graphs [27] and in the setting of random graphs [1, 5, 20], as well as for robustly expanding graphs [21].
+Very recently a Bandwidth theorem for approximate decompositions was proven by Condon, Kim, Kühn and Osthus [11], whilst Glock and Joos [17] proved a μn -bounded edge colouring extension of Theorem 1.

-Date: June 17, 2020.
+Date: July 25, 2018.